JetBlue Airways (JBLU)

 Ursula Hurley, Chief Financial Officer

-Ursula Hurley was appointed Chief Financial Officer of JetBlue in September 2021, after serving as acting CFO since June 2021.
-She has been with JetBlue for nearly two decades, joining in 2004 as a financial planning and analysis manager.
-Before becoming CFO, Hurley was the Head of Treasury and Investor Relations, managing JetBlue's $13 billion balance sheet.
-Her career at JetBlue has also included roles in financial reporting and financial planning and analysis.
-Hurley is also the President of the JetBlue Foundation.
+Ursula Hurley was appointed Chief Financial Officer of JetBlue Airways in September 2021, after serving as acting CFO since June 2021.
+She began her career at JetBlue in 2004 as an analyst and has spent her entire professional career with the company.
+Prior to her CFO role, Hurley was the Head of Treasury and Investor Relations, where she was responsible for managing the company's $13 billion balance sheet.
+She played a crucial role in navigating the company through the financial challenges of the COVID-19 pandemic.
+Hurley also serves as President of the JetBlue Foundation.

 Marty St. George, President